MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Are timestamps preserved?

-The original timestamps from Egynte are preserved when migrating into Office 365.
+The original timestamps from Egynte are preserved when migrating into Microsoft 365.

 >[!Note]
 >Timestamps are only applied to files/data transfered, and not folders.
 Folders and folder structure are created in the destination during migration, and reflect the date of the migration.

 ### Is file authorship preserved?

-When migrating from Egnyte into Office 365, the *modified by* author is preserved.
+When migrating from Egnyte into Microsoft 365, the *modified by* author is preserved.
 However, the *created by* is changed to the user.

 ### Does the Mover app interact with the sync client in OneDrive for Business?